jylhakos/literature_and_publications/LC-1350/Timeline of Shift to Large Language Models in Text-to-Text Translation.md

 #### 5.2.1 Workforce Transformation

-The predicted timeline suggests a rapid but not immediate transformation of the translation workforce.
+The predicted timeline suggests a rapid but not immediate transformation of the translation workforce [37, 38].
 Key implications include:

 **Role Evolution Rather Than Elimination**:
 - Human translators transitioning to post-editing specialists